How to Make Pie Crust in a Mixer

 If you want to level up your pie baking skills, check out some of my other posts like Tips for Golden Brown Pie Crust, Should You Cook Pie Filling Before Baking? or my tutorial How to Roll Out a Pie.

-Making pie crust in a mixer is so much easier, faster, and it yields the same buttery and flaky pie crust that I was making by hand for all those years.
-If you’ve been wondering how to make pie crust in a mixer, you’re in the right place.
+Making organic pie crust from scratch in a mixer is so much easier, faster, and it yields the same buttery and flaky pie crust that I was making by hand for so many years.
+If you’ve been wondering how to make pie crust in a mixer, you’re in the right place as a former bakery owner, I've got tons of tricks!

-Even though I’m usually only baking one or maybe two pies at a time, I use my mixer to make the pie crust every single time!
-Once you do this, I bet you’ll never go back to making pie dough by hand!
+Even though I’m usually only baking one or maybe two pies at a time now that I don't own a bakery anymore, I still use my mixer to make homemade pie crust every single time!
+Once you do this, I bet you’ll never go back to making organic pie dough by hand!

 Ingredients